christopher5106/christopher5106.github.io/_posts/2015-08-25-tinkerpop-for-graph-databases-the-end-of-active-records-and-relational-databases.markdown

 TinkerPop3 also provides an interactive console, a REST API, a server and can work with different underlying databases (HBASE, Cassandra, DynamoDB, Neo4j ... ).

-The analog of JDBC is [Blueprints](https://github.com/tinkerpop/blueprints/wiki).
+The analog of JDBC for TinkerPop standard is [Blueprints](https://github.com/tinkerpop/blueprints/wiki).

 On top of Blueprints,